dlenski/wifi2qr/README.md

 $ wifi2qr
 ```

-… which will pop up a barcode that you can read with your smartphone to connect to the
+… which will display a barcode that you can read with your smartphone to connect to the
 network.
 Tested with Android's `zxing`-based
 [Barcode Scanner](https://play.google.com/store/apps/details?id=com.google.zxing.client.android).